fedcloud-eu/edudns-doc/docs/index.rst

 Note:
 *****

-the service is in active development.
-Some features/documentations are still not completed.
+The service is in active development.
+GUI is still not accessible for general public as some features and documentations are still not completed.
 Sorry for your inconvenience and thank you for understanding.